 Why would anyone switch from the familiar built-in keyboard?
 Well, here's what I've experienced firsthand:

 Professional Communication: Ever sent an email and then noticed an embarrassing error?
-AI keyboards catch those mistakes before they happen.
+Modern AI keyboards in 2026 not only catch mistakes before they happen but also analyze recipient relationships and communication history to suggest optimal phrasing.

 Accessibility: For users with dyslexia or other language processing difficulties, AI keyboards can be game-changers.
 My cousin with dyslexia says his AI keyboard for dyslexia has transformed how he communicates on his phone.